abedkhooli/ds1/data/ReadMe.md

  * We will try to provide additional sensor data and increment available datasets but there is no guarantee this will happen
  * In case data has discontinuity, this is mostly due to power outage
  * The PM25 sensors reading frequency is once every 60 seconds, the NO2/CO units every 30 seconds
- * Data is provided as is and may not be suitable for scientific research
+ * Data is provided as is and __may not be suitable for scientific research__
+ * If you find data here useful or use it for common good, kindly let us know (mention @akhooli and @ddiMENA on Twitter)